 - Conduct training and education sessions with management and staff to allow for transparency and buy-in.

 While the initial design process is well-intended, Salary Administration Programs can fail for many reasons, namely, the lack of:

 - Follow-up and review

-Companies should consider the reassessment of their Salary Administration Programs, along with all their compensation plans, as a vital and on-going part of the Program’s success.
-Assessing the Program to ensure that it continues to meet your company’s needs, and is perceived as a credible and functional part of the Human Resources process, will enhance your company’s ability to remain a competitive force in the marketplace.
+Companies should consider the reassessment of their Salary Administration Programs, along with all their compensation plans, as a vital and on-going part of the Program's success.
+Assessing the Program to measure its efficiency and see that it continues to meet your company's needs, and is perceived as a credible and functional part of the Human Resources process, will enhance your company's ability to remain a competitive force in the marketplace.

-Sara D. Schmidt is a Consultant with CRI.
-Ms. Schmidt has over 14 years of compensation consulting experience, with a focus in the healthcare, not-for-profit, insurance, and manufacturing industries.
-She is responsible for providing consulting services related to the design and implementation of compensation and human resources programs, overseeing data analysis, research, and report preparation.
-In addition, Ms. Schmidt has specific expertise in developing plan documentation for salary administration and performance management programs, in addition to executive compensation matters within the not-for-profit arena.
+Sara D. Schmidt is a Senior Manager with Compensation Resources.
+Ms. Schmidt has over 20 years of compensation consulting experience, with a focus in the healthcare, not-for-profit, insurance, and manufacturing industries.
+She is responsible for business development and providing consulting services related to the design and implementation of compensation and human resources programs, with specific expertise in developing salary administration and performance management programs, in addition to executive compensation matters within the not-for-profit arena.
 Ms. Schmidt also conducts training programs covering various compensation topics, including salary administration and performance management.